jeffh/Hydrant/docs/source/mapper_reference.rst

 HYDMapReflectively
 ==================

-This builds upon various mappers and the Objective-C runtime to achieve the dryest code possible, at the expense of internal complexity (ie - "Magic").
-It uses the runtime to try and intelligently fill mappings:
+This builds upon various mappers and the Objective-C runtime to in the name of dry code at the expense of internal complexity (thus, debuggability).
+It uses the runtime to try and intelligently generate mappings:

     - Convert strings to dates with :ref:`HYDMapStringToAnyDate`
     - Convert numbers to dates with :ref:`HYDMapNumberToDateSince1970`